karthikbalu/Neo4jApp/README.md

 Application
 ===========
-Based on the users interest graph, news articles youtube videos or technically any content can be retrieved based on used interest graph and real time interest based search can be performed will all the preprocessed information
+Based on the users interest graph, news articles youtube videos or technically any content can be retrieved based on user interest graph and can deliver real time content based on interest based search using pre processed information